What kind of data does the platform capture?

 What is the app?

-The IBD app is a management tool for patients suffering from a form of irritable bowel syndrome.
-It helps people suffering from the condition manage their condition in one unified setting.
+The HealthSuite app is a management tool for patients suffering from any kind of chronic condition that the Suite covers.
+It helps people suffering from a condition manage their journey in one unified setting.
 This includes medical history, current medication and reminders, your hospital information and your clinicians treating you.
 The focal point of the app is the questionnaires which are used to capture your health status and experience of treatment.
 Once you have filled in a questionnaire you can then send that information securely to your clinician via email who can then view the data and make evidence-based decisions on your condition.